 \begin{proof}[{\bf Rigorous proof}]

 The preceding argument gives the main intuition underlying Theorem \ref{thm2}, but it is not rigorous since the naive substitution $\vnorm{\xv}^2 \approx 2\Lambda / \alpha$ that produced \eqref{LinGibbsApprox} was not justified.
-As always, the devil is in the details.
-We will now determine the specific value of $\alpha$ for which this substitution can be justified and bound the error that is incurred.
+We will now determine the specific value of $\alpha$ for which this substitution can be justified, and we will bound the error that is incurred.
 The key is to perform the change of measure to $d \gssS$ while controlling the integrand carefully.
 We break the proof into a few parts, the first of which is a domain truncation that will eventually enable the change of measure.

 \vsp{1} {\bf Domain truncation:} Consider a random vector $\Xv \sim \NN(0,\Id)$, and the associated random variable